ipalopezhentsev/debander/README.md

 The solution is not 100% full, it decreases the bands perceptibly but not entirely.

 TODO:
-1. try subtracting not dividing, with adjustible global multiplier.
+1. try subtracting not dividing, with adjustable global multiplier.
+2. try sampling light-frame like 8 times and average it to decouple real persistent banding from random read noise and subtract using this filtered light-frame.
-2. improve input parameters passing
+3. improve input parameters passing